Tuesday, 26 January 2010

 Actually it’s the same kind of problem we have with lots of other historical writings like all the stuff we have about Julius Caesar, Augustus Caesar, Aristotle, Plato, Pliny the Younger and people like that.
 It’s copies of copies of copies.
 It’s a bit like a family tree.
 There’s Luke’s original (which we don’t have) and then there’s tons of copies (most of which we don’t have either) but we do have a certain number of copies to look at.
 It’s like a family tree of copies...

-Historians (stick with it, we’re nearly there!) look at two things to test how reliable the copies we have actually are.
-They look at how early the earliest copy is (the earlier the better) and they look at how many copies we have to see if they’re all pretty much the same (the more the better).
+The earlier a copy is, the better and the more copies we have to compare, the better too.
 Using the diagram above, if we have the circled documents, L5 would be the earliest one and we’d also compare it with L10, L13, L17 and L18.
 If they’re all the same, then we know they’re all pretty close to the original document.
-That’s how historians do it!

 So, the evidence shows us that...